 This is always asked with a laugh at the end!

-Look, stop trying to be funny!
-Most folk who ask this arent good at being funny.
+Look, you’re not funny!
+Most folk who ask this aren’t funny.

 Do you wear women’s clothing/women’s underwear?